secretstartups/handbook/customer-success/tam/gainsight/license-usage/index.html.md

 There are three main fields we use at the Instance and Namespace level (generally subscription-level, too) for License Utilization data:

-* **Billable Users**: From Operational Metrics.
+* **Billable User Count**: From Operational Metrics.
 Number of users that can be billed for a license, excludes guest users.
-* **Licensed Users**: From Zuora, via Salesforce.
-Total number of seats purchased for a given subscription.
+* **Licensed Users**: Number of licenses purchased for a given subscription.
-* **License Utilization (Subscription)**: Calculated in Gainsight based on above metrics.
-Activated Users/Licensed Users percentage.
+* **License Utilization (Subscription)**: Calculated in Gainsight based on above metrics: `Billable User Count/Licensed Users` represented as a percentage.

+NOTE: these exist on the `Product Usage Metrics` object.
+This will be represented per Instance or Namespace.

-Gainsight then rolls up this data to the account level, and you can see the aggregated data for your accounts.
+Gainsight then rolls up this data to the account level, and you can see the aggregated data for your accounts (see below).

 ### Customer 360 Page